psychowood/ng-torrent-ui/README.md

 ## Release History

+### v0.6.6
+- [x] Added: a second tap on lens icon (direct search) toggles between filter active/not active
+- [x] Fixed: Some dialogs stopped working after last update (sorry about that)
+- [x] Fixed: Select all checkbox in Details Dialog -> Torrent Files

 ### v0.6.5
 - [x] Added Fuzzy search (try to show similar torrents using a guess search: e.g. ignoring episode number and quality suffixes like '1080p').
 This is the default when selecting the direct search button for non-starred torrents.
 - [x] First steps to generalize ng-torrent-ui to be used with other apps besides uTorrent (sorry, live version will break for v < 0.6.5)